him-mah10/Mario/Readme.md

 <h4 align="center"> DEVELOPED BY:	Himanshu Maheshwari </h4>

 #### ABOUT THE GAME:
-The game is variant of classic mario game.
+The game is variant of classic mario game that runs entirely on terminal.
+The game was built without any curse library and has follows OOPs principles.

 #### RUNNING THE GAME:
 To run the game enter the following command in the terminal, in the directory of the game python3 mario.py(Linux)(For windows just run it in python 3.x)